nojhan/clutchlog/README.md

 Location filtering
 ------------------

-To configure the global behaviour of the logger, you must first get a reference on its instance:
+To configure the global behaviour of the logger, you must first get a reference on its (singleton) instance:
 ```cpp
 auto& log = clutchlog::logger();
 ```